dhanushl0l/PureWeb/README.md

 1. Clone the repository to your local machine.
 2. Customize the content in the HTML and CSS files to match your portfolio.
 3. Replace the placeholder image with your own profile picture.
-4. Update the donate button link to your preferred donation platform.

 ## Preview
 ![Portfolio Website Preview](https://i.imgur.com/udzhanU.png)